-We’ve been busy here at The Film Fund in the past year, and we’re finally ramping up to produce even more films to help independent filmmakers get their passion projects off the ground.
+We’ve been busy here at The Film Fund, and we’re finally ramping up to produce even more films to help independent filmmakers get their passion projects off the ground.
 With our newly-launched funding network, filmmakers will be able to submit to ongoing funding opportunities after entering one of our main contests.

 1. Treehouse — 2018